 A thing like Hot Rod Gang can be bad without necessarily being dull, but that will depend on one’s threshold for fisticuffs, rock-roll, and souped-up cars.
 Hot Rod Gang earned $263,000 in domestic rentals, and I noted among producers Charles “Buddy” Rogers, among other things more a musician than anybody appearing in the film, could play whatever instrument man had so far devised, but belonged to times and trends forever passed.
 Imagine Mary’s reaction when he came home from work at something called Hot Rod Gang.
 Among things good about AIP was how they met their target audience on latter’s home ground, no preachment nor condescension, however calculated product was, but so was radio, magazines, television, all targeting teens.
 Radio was how most received music lots called outlaw, late night play making fruit the more forbidden, plus fact you’d often not locate 45’s even where intent upon it.
 No store stocked everything.
 If your choice was a “hit,” OK, otherwise wait and hope a D.J. would spin it.
 I dug the instrumental theme for Because They’re Young by Duane Eddy and the Rebels in 1960 and recall search at age six to acquire it.
 Now there is 24/7 access at You Tube.
 I call that progress.
 For the record, Eddy played a 1957 Chet Atkins Gretsch 6120 guitar, which admittedly matters to me less than for many whose passion revolve around such instruments.
 Among reasons to travel back if such was possible: learn the guitar, opportunity long since missed, and too late now.
 My mother tried taking piano lessons in her sixties and no soap, her realizing too much tide had gone out to master such complex new thing.
 If ever I thought of picking up a guitar, there’s but her effort to discourage me.

 Certain ordinary men left giant footprints on guitar sound.
 James Burton backed Rick Nelson, Cliff Gallup was beside Gene Vincent.
 Then there was Link Wray who was from North Carolina.
 I said ordinary because these men never pretended to rock star glamor or image molding (possible exception: Link Wray, who adopted “outlaw” image to burnish “dirty” power chords).
 Guitarists were generally older men who’d adapt themselves to new style that was rockabilly and later rock and roll, their talent such as to make it look easy.
 Without these artists modestly doing their thing, voicers out front, no matter how teen idol-ish, could as well fold up and go home.
 Thing I glean from reading about such geniuses (and many of them really were that) is how music while fun and maybe profitable was a thing not to rely on where family had priority past touring grind and younger people’s idea of adventure that these comparative old-timers had seen plenty enough of.
 For most part, they were admirably focused and grown-up men, dedicated and always improving on their art, leaving spotlights to “front men” who'd sing and seize attention, this more occupation of youth and tendency to believe promoters who promised wealth and fame, latter which singers sometimes got, money mere vapor off transient applause.
 Instrumentalists, session players, worked on C.O.D. basis and trusted little apart from their own talent and how to get paid for it.
-Scotty Moore didn’t mind being stared at less than Elvis Presley whom he made look good, Burton of same mind where backing Nelson, such level heads less likely to end up wrapped around telephone poles.
+Scotty Moore didn’t mind being stared at less than Elvis Presley whom he made look good, Burton of same mind where backing Nelson, such level heads less likely to end up wrapped around phone poles.
 Many in fact traded road life for mundane pursuits that would reliably pay bills and maintain a solid roof.
 Joe (“Duck Tail”) Clay recorded over a single month in 1956, left ten “incendiary” tracks before disappearing.
 Searchers located him thirty years later driving a school bus.

 To-Be Mystery Man Cliff Gallup Performs with Gene Vincent

-“Mystery men” were those of near supernatural abilities who left a public behind and played to suit themselves and occasional small venues.
-These were said to be unapproachable, avoiding most who admired them, though plenty were still listed in phone books and living normal among neighbors who’d not know or care of such genius in their midst.
+“Mystery men” were those of near supernatural abilities who left their public behind and played to suit themselves and occasional small venues.
+These were said to be unapproachable, avoiding most who admired them, though plenty were still listed in phone books and living normal among neighbors who’d not know or care of such greatness in their midst.
 Cliff Gallup was a Houdini of electric strings who spoke with music rather than words, reticent it’s true but only because fervid fans made him self-conscious, and besides, what was all such fuss about?
-He played rock and roll guitar a few years with Gene Vincent then hung it up.
+He played rock and roll guitar a few years with Gene Vincent, then hung it up.
 Reminds me of literary counterparts like J.D.
 Salinger or H. L. Mencken who lived comfortably among locals who knew but did not worship them.
 Both so far as locals figured were plain folk, Mencken as member of clubs and lodges, Salinger helping boy scouts sell hot dogs at little league games.
 That which famed guitarists touched became holy relics, specifically their instruments which were objects of intense search by collectors who might themselves be transformed by mere coming into physical contact with said items of veneration.
 Deke Dickerson is an outstanding rockabilly performer and historian that also wrote two books where he detailed years-long quest for guitars which had belonged to his idols, surprisingly many found in attics, pawn shops, anywhere but places of honor they deserved to occupy.
 To touch an instrument as was touched by genius might for all one knows transmit spark of genius into the now possessor.
 Could it happen … has it happened?

 Saturdays at Noon on Charlotte's Channel 9 --- (Jimmy) Kilgo's Kanteen!